-

 - The transaction is conducted to implement a law, regulation, or court decision;

-- The transaction is between: (a) the public company and its controlled company where the public company holds 99% ownership; (b) controlled companies where the public company owns 99% of the shares of the controlled company; (c) a controlled company with a company owned 99% by the controlled company;
+- The transaction is between: (a) the public company and its controlled company where the public company holds 99% ownership; (b) controlled companies where the public company owns 99% of the shares of the controlled companies; (c) a controlled company with a company owned 99% by the controlled company;

 - The transaction is a loan received directly from domestic or foreign banks, venture capital companies, financing companies, or infrastructure-financing companies, or the transaction is a guarantee transaction to domestic or foreign banks, venture capital companies, financing companies, or infrastructure-financing companies for loans that are directly received by the public company or its controlled company;